this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - pressure_units
      - pressure drop units (String)

-The Bit Hydraulic Horsepower function calculates hyrdaulic horsepower from the flow rate and pressure drop.
+The Bit Hydraulic Horsepower function calculates hydraulic horsepower from the flow rate and pressure drop.
 The function takes in two value inputs(Integers or Floats) and two units input(Strings).
 To see the range of flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 To see the range of pressure units that can be input into the function see the Pressure units section under General Conversions.
 The function returns a float of the hydraulic horsepower.

 .. code:: python